11 Things You Need To Know Before Starting A Bullet Journal

 And speaking of supplies, I have one more recommendation!

 There is no need to spend hundreds of dollars on the best pens and notebooks if you’ll end up not using them because they don’t fit your journaling style.

 Like I did :(

-So my personal tip would be to give it a try with some cheap supplies, and discover what is your style.
+So my tip would be to give it a try with some cheap supplies and discover what your style is.
 Once you know this and want to take it to the next level – yeah, that’s the time to upgrade your gear.